drs-az/Beam/README.md

 - **AES-256-GCM** encryption via the WebCrypto API
 - **PBKDF2** key derivation (150k iterations, SHA-256)
+- Optional **Argon2** key derivation for stronger but slower hashing
+- Optional **HMAC** authentication to detect tampering
 - Custom passphrase input with a strength meter powered by **zxcvbn**
 - Encrypt and decrypt text, images, and encrypted text files
-- **Image Encryption** with MIME type preservation and auto-download of decrypted files
+- **Image Encryption** with MIME type preservation and auto-download of decrypted files _Images larger than 100kb are automatically chunked for encryption._
-  _Note: Only images up to 100kb are supported.
-Larger images will trigger an error message._
 - Generate and download a **QR code** of the encrypted message or file (when output is within length limits)
 - Upload and decode QR codes for decryption
 - Share encrypted messages via URL (with auto-decrypt preload)